Identifying Markov chain models from time-to-event data: an algebraic approach: Inverse problem

-There is a difference between \eqref{vieta} and \eqref{evectors}. \eqref{vieta} is entirely expressed using elementary symmetric polynomials in $\lambda_i$, whereas there is no obvious symmetry in \eqref{evectors}.
 We show here that the system formed by \eqref{vieta} and \eqref{evectors} is equivalent to a system symmetrized in both $\lambda_i$ and $A_i$.
 The advantage of a symmetrized system over a non-symmetrized one is that it handles simpler formulas, decreasing the computational burden of the symbolic tools.

 To this aim we use the following identities (due to Jacobi-Trudi \cite{Fulton-Harris}) that are valid for any distinct $N$ numbers $\lambda_i$ ($1\leq i \leq N$):